Department of Financial Services Adoption of 2018 WCB Fee Schedule

 - (d) General Ground Rule 16 in the Workers’ Compensation Podiatry Fee Schedule set forth in 12 NYCRR 343.

-- The charges for services specified in [paragraph one of subsection (a) of section 5102 of the] Insurance Law section 5102(a)(1) and any further health service charges [which] that are incurred as a result of the injury and [which] that are in excess of basic economic loss, shall not exceed the charges permissible under the schedules prepared and established by the chair of the Workers’ Compensation Board for industrial accidents that are in effect for purposes of no-fault at the time the charges are incurred.
-However, references to workers’ compensation reporting and procedural requirements in such schedules do not apply to no-fault, e.g., requirements that provide for authorization to perform surgical procedures[, is not applicable to no-fault].
-The general instructions and ground rules in the workers’ compensation fee schedules apply, but those rules [which] that refer to workers’ compensation claim forms, pre-authorization approval, time limitations within which health services must be performed, enhanced reimbursement for providers of certain designated services, and dispute resolution guidelines do not apply, unless specified in this Part.
+- The charges for services specified in Insurance Law section 5102(a)(1) and any further health service charges that are incurred as a result of the injury and that are in excess of basic economic loss, shall not exceed the charges permissible under the schedules prepared and established by the chair of the Workers’ Compensation Board for industrial accidents that are in effect for purposes of no-fault at the time the charges are incurred.
+However, references to workers’ compensation reporting and procedural requirements in such schedules do not apply to no-fault, e.g., requirements that provide for authorization to perform surgical procedures.
+The general instructions and ground rules in the workers’ compensation fee schedules apply, but those rules that refer to workers’ compensation claim forms, pre-authorization approval, time limitations within which health services must be performed, enhanced reimbursement for providers of certain designated services, and dispute resolution guidelines do not apply, unless specified in this Part.

 Regulatory Impact Statement for the Thirty-Fourth Amendment to 11 NYCRR 68

 1. Statutory authority: Financial Services Law Sections 202 and 302, and Insurance Law Sections 301, 2601, 5221, and Article 51.

 - Insurance Law Section 301 and Financial Services Law Sections 202 and 302 authorize the Superintendent of Financial Services (the “Superintendent”) to prescribe regulations interpreting the provisions of the Insurance Law, and effectuate any power granted to the Superintendent under the Insurance Law.